 Return to Adult Programs

-The first course will introduce participants to robotic telescopes and will teach them how to:
+Classroom Observatory will introduce participants to robotic telescopes and teach them to:

-- remotely operate the Learning Center’s 16-inch, research-grade, Ritchey-Chretien telescope (located on a mountain top in New Mexico);
+• remotely operate the Learning Center’s 16-inch, research-grade, Ritchey-Chretien telescope, located atop a mountain in New Mexico;

-- evaluate observing programs for their effectiveness in the classroom; and
+• evaluate observing programs for their effectiveness in the classroom;

-In addition to the Montana Space Grant Consortium’s grant, the Learning Center received a donation by Christian Perez valued at $12,000 per year that allows the Learning Center’s Ritchey-Chretien telescope to be used for the new courses, and a donation by Mike and Lynn Rice of New Mexico Remote Observatories for the telescope’s hosting, valued at $18,000 per year.
+In addition to the Northwest Earth and Space Sciences Pipeline grant, the Learning Center received a donation by Christian Perez valued at $12,000 per year that allows the use of the Learning Center’s Ritchey-Chretien telescope for the new course.
+The Learning Center also received a donation from Mike and Lynn Rice of New Mexico Remote Observatories for the telescope’s hosting, valued at $18,000 per year.

 Offering training and access to state of the art technology